aurelia/aurelia.github.io-old/_harp/get-started.md

 The first thing to notice is that all views are contained within a `template` tag, part of the W3C spec for Web Components.
 This particular view is a basic input form.
 Look at the input controls.
 Did you notice `value.bind="firstName"`?
 That databinds the input's _value_ to the _firstName_ property in our view-model.
 Any time the view-model's property changes, the input will be updated with the new value.
 Any time you change the value in the input control, Aurelia will push the new value into your view-model.
 It's that easy.

 There's a couple more interesting things in this example.
 In the last form group you can see this syntax in the HTML content: `${fullName}`.
 That's a string interpolation.
 It's a one-way binding from the view-model into the view that is automatically converted to a string and interpolated into the document.
 Finally, have a look at the form element itself.
-You should notice this: `submit.delegate="submit()`.
+You should notice this: `submit.delegate="submit()"`.
 That's an event binding.
 This uses event delegation to bind the _submit_ event so that it executes the _submit_ method any time the form is submitted.

 > **Note:** If you haven't heard of event delegation, it's a technique used to more efficiently handle events in browser by attaching a single event handler at the document level which handles all events of a type, rather than attaching event handlers to every node.